Advocacy

 - Recognition of the diversity of supply chain positions and roles within a health system, and the knowledge and skills required.

-More specifically, at the global and national levels PtD advocates:
+More specifically, at the global and national levels PtD advocated:

 - Improved policies, organisational design (having the required staff) and organisational strength (the leadership to manage effectively) in key public and private sector, non-profit and commercial organisations with a supply chain responsibility;